What Is a Wisdom Tooth Extraction?

 Your dentist or oral surgeon will make an incision in the gum line, creating flaps to expose both the tooth and the underlying bone area.
 Any bone that blocks access to the tooth will be removed before the dentist or oral surgeon divides the tooth into sections, which makes it easier to remove.

-The dentist removes the tooth and clears away any remaining debris from around the gumline or the bone.
+The dentist removes the tooth and clears away any remaining debris from around the gum line or the bone.
 Then, the wound is stitched up.
 The dentist then puts gauze over the extraction site to control any extra bleeding and help clotting.

 What to Expect — After the Procedure

-Once the surgery is done, you’ll be taken to a recovery room to allow all the anesthesia to wear off unless you chose the local option, which means you’ll probably recover in the same procedure chair.
+Once the surgery is done, you’ll be taken to a recovery room to allow all the anaesthesia to wear off unless you chose the local option, which means you’ll probably recover in the same procedure chair.

 - Follow your doctor's instructions on recovery.
 Because there is a wound in your mouth, it’s vital that you follow your dentist or oral surgeon’s recommendations to help your mouth heal faster and without any further complications.